Violin Lesson Structure

 understanding of finger spacing or finger patterns on the violin which helps them play more in tune in that particular key.
 Playing scales is also a good opportunity to work on the violin techniques that are mentioned above.

-My students have the option of playing in two recitals per year.
-I often suggest that the student begin playing with a metronome at this point.
+I often suggest that the student begin playing with a metronome before playing in a recital.
 A metronome is a device used in practicing that keeps a steady tempo.
 Working with a metronome ensures that the beat is consistent so the violinist and pianist are in sync with each other.
 It is important to keep the same tempo, speed of a piece, during the whole piece.

 When teaching intermediate students, more attention is given to note reading after a certain level of violin technique is developed.
 At this point after a student’s left hand is relaxed, vibrato is introduced and students begin studying Josephine Trott’s “Melodious Double Stops” Book and “Introducing the Positions” Volumes One and Two” by Harvey S. Whistler.
 I use “60 studies for the violin” op.
 45 and books one and two of Wohlfahrt for sight reading practice.